 Introductions:

 - Adventures of Ulysses, by Charles Lamb.
 (London: E. Arnold).
-Introduction.
+Preface.
 See WorldCat.
+(The linked preface is from Gebbie and Co. in Philadelphia; they have an earlier 1886 edition without Lang’s preface.)

 - Longinus on the Sublime, translated by H. L. Havell (Macmillan 1890).
 Introduction.
 See WorldCat.